 Which brings me to the third cheerleader, the young woman who became a friend when I complimented her hair one morning in a Cedar Cliff HS hallway in 1962.
 Looking back, I know that her response—that amazing, bright-eyed smile of hers—generated an explosion of cortisol, dopamine and oxytocin that began an ongoing, coming-of-age experience that exposed me for the first time to a barrage of intimate emotions shared with someone other than those shared between a parent and child.

 Over the following four years, our relationship vacillated from an initial, intense infatuation, through periods when we learned things about each other and our life experiences—things that we had not shared with anyone else—that drew us into the closed paring of two young souls in love, into a time when our love fell into disrepair.
 That last period was certainly due to the fact that the woman she was becoming far outstripped my boyish and fawning naivete; yet, during that time, we remained friends, and at times, still shared memorable moments, one of which was an evening when she pulled up in front of my house in a red, Triumph TR3.
-If memory serves, she was dating an older boy at the time, but she offered me a ride.
-With the top down and with me wrapped in a blanket against the cold air of that evening, she drove me around for three hours (and those who remember her know how well she could drive a stick shift!).
-We did not do much more than share smiles at the shared experience that evening, but it seems now that perhaps we were celebrating those months in 1962 and 1963 when we were each other’s first true loves.
+If memory serves, she was dating an older boy at the time, and it was his car.
+He had apparently succumbed to her pestering him to let her take the car for a spin, and she chose to share the spin with me.
+With the top down and with me wrapped in a blanket against the cold air of that evening, she drove me through Harrisburg and its suburbs for three hours (and those who remember her know how well she could drive a stick shift!).
+We did not do much more than share smiles at the shared experience that evening, but it seems now that perhaps we were celebrating those months in 1962 and 1963 when we were each other’s “true loves.”
 That evening remains one of the top ten memories of my life.

 Going off to college in 1965—her to West Virginia; me to E-town—effectively ended any vestiges of our friendship, but on the Saturday of Mother’s day weekend, 1966, we bumped into one another and the old feelings came rushing back.
 We shared one last magical evening, which ended suddenly in the most unexpected and unfortunate of ways, an event that shall always remain between just the two of us.
-From the time we parted that evening until her passing, there was only one exchange between the two of us, a letter from her that went unanswered, one to which, no matter how much I wish I could, I cannot respond because of her passing.
+From the time we parted that evening until her passing, there was only one exchange between the two of us, a letter from her that went unanswered, one to which, no matter how much I wish I could, I cannot respond because she is no longer a fellow traveler in this Vale of Tears.

 Many of us have our stories of unrequited love, of fulfilled love gone awry, of love sustained and celebrated.
 I’m sure that my life has been no different than most Boomers in having traveled along a long and bumpy highway in search of that Best Friend Forever, whose presence after 22 years still generates the neurotransmitters of love in my aging brain…